VOLTTRON/volttron/docs/source/core_services/integrations/Simulation-Configuration.rst

 **Note**
 The individual fields under this section may vary depending on whether the agent is interfacing with HELICS or EnergyPlus.

-In the outputs section, list of subscriptions (if any) need to be provided.
+In the inputs section, list of subscriptions (if any) need to be provided.
 Each subscription will contain the following.

 * subscription topic
 * data type